weitzwoman/BankNotes/README.md

 - Paper Clip Gem

 COMPLETE:
+- reorder app.rb so it makes sense and doesn't make people crazy!!!!
 - copyright, add description of app to homepage, add about page on bottom bar link
+- navbar currently disappears at 1000 pixels
 - as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
 - as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)
 - add username to navbar